 Advances in the field of decorative and functional automotive surfaces

 The interaction between man and machine has become increasingly important and demands for car surfaces' look, feel and usability continues to be a priority in car manufacture.

 A variety of dedicated process and technologies have been developed over the years to produce desired surface properties and create added value for the user.

-However, new approaches are also appearing, not just to create decoration, but to integrate functionality into surfaces.
+New approaches are appearing, not just to create decoration, but to integrate functionality into surfaces.
 Circuitry and electronics are being embedded, whereby direct interaction with a sensitive surface allows drivers to use gentle touches and waving to control consoles.
 At the same time, new methods of creating protective elements of interior surfaces are coming on the market including scratch resistance, self-healing water repellence to make finishes robust to damage.